CawingCorvidz/CawingCorvidz/README.md

 ࣪ ִֶָ☾. w2int/whisper to interact if I don't respond. i might be AFK or i might not be in a talkative mood and will only feel comfortable to respond verbally through whisper chat ࣪ ִֶָ☾.

 ࣪ ִֶָ☾.
-Please tell me your age before giving out socials, i am an adult and i am uncomfortable with being friends with those under the age of 15. **(in pony-town i don't mind being friends / interacting with anyone IN GAME just for brief chatting + cosplaying in game, i just don't want to be interacting with you outside of pony town / media other than pony-town if you're under 15.)** ִֶָ☾.
+Please tell me your age before giving out socials, i am an adult and as stated before i am uncomfortable with exchanging socials with anyone who isnt 1996-2011 (highly prefered range for making friends is 2009-2001 though). **(in pony-town i don't mind being friends / interacting with anyone IN GAME just for brief chatting + cosplaying in game, i just don't want to be interacting with you outside of pony town / media other than pony-town if you're not born in 1996-2011.)** ִֶָ☾.

 ࣪ ִֶָ☾.
 Feel free to ask me via whisper for my socials (i'm most active on Discord.), i may say no depending on how much we've actually talked in game **and depending on age**. ִֶָ☾.